frederic-perez/AmE-dictionary/data/idioms.md

 __at a snail’s pace__ :two: (at a snail’s gallop) Very slowly (as a snail is known to move very slowly). _My research is moving at a snail’s pace—every experiment I’ve tried so far has failed._
 __at all costs__ In any way possible, regardless of risk or expense.
 __at any cost__ Regardless of the cost involved. _He wanted to save her life at all cost._
-__at any rate__ :six: Whatever happens or may have happened. _For the moment, at any rate, he was safe._ _Syn_ in any case, anyhow, anyway, at all events, in any event, nevertheless :es: de todos modos, de todas formas
+__at any rate__ :nine::m: Whatever happens or may have happened. _For the moment, at any rate, he was safe._ _Syn_ in any case, anyhow, anyway, at all events, in any event, nevertheless :es: de todos modos, de todas formas
 __at best__
 __at breakneck speed/pace__ :two: Extremely and often dangerously fast. _He drove away at breakneck speed._
 __at close quarters__